SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 This .NET client allows users to call the Google Genomics API using the string-type .NET DLL and also allow for deep embedding in your software development projects.

-•	To use, please have Visual Studio or [Web Matrix] (www.microsoft.com/web/webmatrix/) installed.
+•	To use, please have Visual Studio or [Web Matrix](www.microsoft.com/web/webmatrix/) installed.
 Web Matrix is free.

 •	Download the project and open in either of the IDE as mentioned above.